PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ```
 > [!Tip]
 > Try whether the setting has worked.
 For example press Y or Z.

 Enlarge the display:<br/>
 + Held down with the ctrl key and right mouse button, a menu with unicode fonts will appear.
-+ Navigate with the mouse to your desired font size.<br/>(Hold down the ctrl key and the right mouse button the whole time)
++ Navigate with the mouse to your desired font size.<br/>(Hold down the ctrl key and the right mouse button the whole time.)

 + Change into the directory:
 ```